prativahq/nemu-marketing-website/public/blogs/2024-06-27-who-should-have-an-estate-inventory-and-what-should-be-included.md

 **1. Personal Property**

 Personal property includes all of the items in the house such as jewelry, furniture, electronics, and other household goods.
 These items can vary greatly in value and should be listed with as much detail as possible.
 Including descriptions and approximate values helps ensure accuracy in the reporting process.
-NEMU’s heirloom management app helps simplify this by allowing users to document all of these important details, all in one place.
+[Nemu's heirloom management app](https://app.mynemu.com/onboarding) helps simplify this by allowing users to document all of these important details, all in one place.
 You can include items  with significant emotional value and even leave voice memos with specific memories about certain things.
 The more information, the better.

 **2. Real Estate**